-Rosalie G. Riegle is a nonviolent peace activist and oral historian.
-Her latest books are Doing Time: Resistance, Family, and Community and Crossing the Line: Nonviolent Resisters Speak Out for Peace.
+Rosalie G. Riegle is on the national committee of the War Resisters League and is associated with Su Casa Catholic Worker in Chicago.
+Her latest oral histories are Doing Time: Resistance, Family, and Community and Crossing the Line: Nonviolent Resisters Speak Out for Peace.

 Posts By This Author